sn0wbreak/sn0wbreak/README.md

 sn0wbreak
 =========

-Better then geeksn0w, and for mac.....
+Geeksn0w, but better.....and for Mac

 How the GUI looks: http://berlin.blogg.natur-kultur.eu/data/gui.png